Banteng: Threats and conservation

 Most other populations are small and fragmented, and many are on the decline.
 Surveys in eastern Cambodia between 2009 and 2011 estimated the total population in Sre Pok Wildlife Sanctuary and Phnom Prich Wildlife Sanctuary at 1,980–5,170 individuals.
 Surveys in the following years (up to 2016) in these sanctuaries and adjacent areas (such as the Keo Seima Wildlife Sanctuary) gave an approximate total of 4,600 individuals.
 Recent updates to these surveys suggest widespread collapse of these populations.
 The Keo Seima Wildlife Sanctuary population is estimated in have decline rapididly from 382 in 2010, with too few recorded in 2020 to produce a population estimate.
 Populations in Sre Pok Wildlife Sanctuary and Phnom Prich Wildlife Sanctuary have declined from around 1000 in each site in 2010 to only 370 and 485 respectively in 2020.

 The only populations of more than 50 individuals in Thailand occur in the Huai Kha Khaeng Wildlife Sanctuary and possibly in the Kaeng Krachan National Park.
 A survey between 2000 and 2003 in Java identified four to five significant populations, with the highest numbers in the Ujung Kulon National Park (300–800 individuals), the Baluran National Park (206 individuals) and the Meru Betiri National Park (200 individuals).
 In East Java, a survey between 2011 and 2013 recorded rapid decline in populations in the Baluran National Park, though the numbers appeared to be stable in the Meru Betiri National Park; the researchers identified poaching, habitat disturbance, competition with other species, changes in vegetation cover and habitat loss as major threats.
 In Borneo numbers have fallen in areas like Kalimantan and Sabah, mainly due to poaching and human disturbance.
 The steepest decline (by more than 50%) took place between 1970 and 2000 due to deforestation and conversion of forests into plantations.
 Minor populations have been reported from areas such as Kulamba Wildlife Reserve, Deramakot Forest Reserve and Sipitang Forest Reserve during 2009–2015; individuals might still occur in the Belantikan Hulu region (Central Kalimantan), Kayan Mentarang National Park (North Kalimantan) and Kutai National Park (East Kalimantan).

+Areas suitable for the conservation of banteng have been identified in Cambodia and Thailand.
+However, the areas identified thus far are small and fragmented, and more than half of them are outside of protected areas.
+Though unprotected, these areas could still be very useful as wildlife corridors for connecting otherwise fragmented populations of banteng.
+These corridors would serve to mitigate some of the harmful impacts of habitat fragmentation, such as the diminished biodiversity, inbreeding, and decreased genetic diversity that often occur in isolated populations.
+Monitoring and maintenance of habitat quality, law enforcement, and management of human–wildlife conflicts are needed in these areas to ensure the long-term survival of this species.